-- · sustainability
+- sustainability

 - other options

 - funding

 - maintenance of debt at prudent levels in accordance with policy

 - balancing of the books

 There is a clear intention under the Act that the Long Term Financial Strategy (LTFS) will reflect the assumptions, objectives and anticipated outcomes set down in the Investment Management Policy, the Borrowing Management Policy, and the Funding Policy.
-These policies are also included in this Strategic Statement booklet which will be adopted as part of the 2001 Financial Plan.
+These policies are also included in this Strategic Statement booklet.